 What’s more, the bacteria in your gut actually craves sugar, but sugar can create a whole host of digestive issues.

 You can also use apple cider vinegar to serve the same purpose.
 Make sure you’re buying a refrigerated version with the “mother”.
 The “mother” refers to the cloudy yeast and bacteria you’ll see inside the glass bottle, rather than the clear liquid of refined versions.
 This is true fermented vinegar and you can dilute it with some water and take a swig to help curb your sweet tooth.

 Fermented foods can be an amazing source of vitamins, minerals, and probiotics to support everything from your gut health to your skin, mental health, immune system, and more.

 If fermented foods just aren’t your taste, you’re not big on DIY, or you simply need an additional source of convenient probiotics, you will want to look into a high-quality probiotic supplement.
-Microbiome Balance contains a balance of prebiotics and probiotics for superior gut health support.
+Flora Harmony contains 50 billion CFU per serving and 10 highly researched probiotic strains in each capsule for superior gut health support.
 Try it for yourself here.